Virginia Mayo: Personal life

 Mayo wed actor Michael O'Shea in 1947, and they remained married until he died in 1973.
 The couple had one child, Mary Catherine O'Shea (born in 1953).
 For several decades, the family lived in Thousand Oaks, California.

 In later years, she developed a passion for painting and also occupied her time doting on her three grandsons.
-She was a Presbyterian, but she may have converted to Roman Catholicism, inspired by Archbishop Fulton J. Sheen.
-A lifelong Republican, she endorsed Richard Nixon in 1968 and 1972, and longtime friend Ronald Reagan in 1980.
+She was a Presbyterian, but she converted to Roman Catholicism, inspired by Archbishop Fulton J. Sheen.
+A lifelong Republican, she endorsed Richard Nixon in 1968 and 1972, and longtime friend Ronald Reagan in 1980 and 1984.

 Death

 Mayo died of pneumonia and complications of congestive heart failure in the Los Angeles area on January 17, 2005, aged 84, at a nursing home in Thousand Oaks.
 She is buried next to O'Shea in Pierce Brothers Valley Oaks Park in Westlake Village, California.